53v3n3d4/Zukan-Icon-Theme/PYTHON.md

 Python:         3.8.19
 Implementation: CPython

 # Check if .python-version file has correct version.
-Important for poetry install.
+Important for 'poetry install'.
 # It could be 3.3 or 3.8 because Sublime Text interpreter.
 $ cat .python-version
 3.8.19